Sabin-Kumpakha/apitest/README.md

 # apitest
-This is a demo json file made only for practice purposes.
+This is a demo json file made only for practise purposes.